-We are a leading global provider of broadband satellite communication and networking products and services.
-We design, produce and market very small aperture terminals, or VSATs, solid-state power amplifiers, or SSPAs, block up converters, or BUCs, and low-profile antennas.
+We are a leading global provider of broadband satellite communication and networking solutions and services.
+We design, produce and market very small aperture terminals, or VSATs, solid-state power amplifiers, or SSPAs, block up converters, or BUCs, low-profile antennas and on-the-Move / on-the-Pause terminals.
 VSATs are earth-based terminals that transmit and receive broadband Internet, voice, data and video via satellite.
 VSAT networks have significant advantages over wireline and wireless networks, as VSATs can provide highly reliable, cost-effective, end-to-end communications regardless of the number of sites or their geographic locations.
+In addition, we provide for the cellular market integrated small cell with our satellite backhaul.

-We have a large installed customer base and since 1989 we have shipped more than one million VSAT units to customers in approximately 90 countries on six continents.
-We have 21 sales and support offices worldwide, three network operations centers, or NOCs, and five R&D centers.
-Our products are primarily sold to communication service providers and operators that use VSATs to serve enterprise, government and residential users or to system integrators that use our technology.
-We also provide services directly to end-users in various market segments, including in certain countries in Latin America and also provide managed network services as well as installation services in Australia, over a VSAT network owned by a third party.
+We have a large installed customer base and since 1989 we have shipped more than one million VSAT units, over 3,000 low profile antennas and approximately 15,000 BUCs and SSPAs to customers in approximately 90 countries on six continents.
+We have 20 sales and support offices worldwide, three network operations centers, or NOCs, and five R&D centers.
+Our products are sold to communication service providers and operators that use VSATs to serve enterprise, government and residential users, to mobile network operators and to system integrators that use our technology.
+Our solutions and services are also sold to defense and homeland security organizations as well as governments.
+In addition, we provide services directly to end-users in various market segments, including in certain countries in Latin America and also provide managed network services, such as in Australia, over a VSAT network owned by a third party.

-Starting in 2012, in accordance with the organizational changes within our company, we operate three business divisions, comprised of our Commercial, Defense and Services divisions:
+Starting in 2012, in accordance with the organizational changes within our company, we operate three business divisions, comprised of our Commercial, Mobility (formerly known as "Defense") and Services divisions:

-- Commercial Division provides VSAT networks, satellite communication products and associated professional services to service providers and operators worldwide, including high throughput satellites, or HTS, initiatives worldwide. - Defense Division provides satellite communication products and solutions to defense and homeland security organizations worldwide and also includes the operations of Wavestream Corporation, or Wavestream, our subsidiary, whose sales are primarily to defense and homeland security organizations. - Service Division provides rural telephony and Internet access solutions services and operates these networks in Peru and Colombia.
+- Commercial Division provides VSAT networks, satellite communication products, small cell solutions and associated professional services to service providers, satellite operators and Mobile Network Operators (MNOs) worldwide, including for high throughput satellites, or HTS, initiatives worldwide. - Mobility Division provides on-the-Move / on-the-Pause satellite communication products and solutions to system integrators, defense and homeland security organizations worldwide and also includes the operations of Wavestream Corporation, or Wavestream, our subsidiary, whose sales are primarily to system integrators, defense and homeland security organizations. - · Services Division provides rural telephony and Internet access solutions services and operates these networks in Peru and Colombia.

 In December 2013, we sold our Spacenet subsidiary, to SageNet for approximately \$16 million, subject to certain post-closing adjustments and expenses.
-Through Spacenet, we previously provided managed network communications services utilizing satellite wireline and wireless networks and associated technology mainly in the United States.
+During 2014, the post-closing adjustments were resolved and consequently we incurred additional expenses of approximately \$0.8 million related to those adjustments.
 Spacenet was previously accounted under the Service Division.
-Following its sale, Spacenet's results are accounted as discontinued operation.
-The results presented in this annual report were adjusted to present Spacenet's results in a separate line as "Discontinued Operations".
+Following its sale, Spacenet's results are accounted as discontinued operations.
+The results presented in this Annual Report on Form 20-F were adjusted to present Spacenet's results and income and costs related to the sale of Spacenet in a separate line as "Discontinued Operations".